syrop/syrop.github.io/_posts/2018-12-26-architecture-components-and-searching.markdown

 The [navigation graph][navigation-graph], though too big to embed in this article, can be vieved in XML form directly on GitHub.

-The code that actually embeds the `Fragment`s, using Navigation Architecture Component, into their `Activity` is as follows.
+The code that actually embeds the `Fragment`s, using Navigation Architecture component, into their `Activity` is as follows.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>